Felipe Lopes Schiffino, PhD

 Research Narrative

 I am committed to developing the next generation of scientists and physicians.
-I co-mentor two HMS Instructors and co-mentored three HMS postdocs; I worked closely with one postdoc on her K99 application and co-authored papers with the other two.
-I currently mentor three Harvard undergraduates; two received Harvard College Research Program funding and one completed a Harvard PRISE fellowship and is now pursuing a thesis as a Mind Brain Behavior Mary Gordon Roberts Research Fellow.
-I served as thesis advisor for a Boston University (BU) undergraduate thesis and a Maastricht University Master’s thesis, and currently serve as thesis advisor for a Princeton undergraduate thesis.
+I co-mentor one HMS Instructor and co-mentored three HMS postdocs; I worked closely with one postdoc on her K99 application and co-authored papers with the other two.
+I mentored three Harvard undergraduates; two received Harvard College Research Program funding and one completed a Harvard PRISE fellowship and is now pursuing a thesis as a Mind Brain Behavior Mary Gordon Roberts Research Fellow.
+I served as thesis advisor for a Boston University (BU) undergraduate thesis, a Princeton University undergraduate thesis and a Maastricht University Master’s thesis.
 My BU student was runner-up for the Neuroscience College Prize given to the most outstanding student in the program.
-My Maastricht mentee was one of two invited to speak about their research at their graduation ceremony, an honor reserved for the most impressive students.
-My Princeton student received a Neuroscience Research Award and additional funding for her thesis (approximately $7,000).
+My Princeton student received a Neuroscience Research Award, additional funding for her thesis (approximately $7,000), and will be pursuing MD at UCSF.
+My Maastricht mentee was one of two invited to speak about their research at their graduation ceremony, an honor reserved for the most impressive students, and she is now pursuing PhD at University of Zurich.
 Two technicians under my supervision earned MGH Pillars of Excellence Awards in recognition of their exemplary performance.
-I trained interns from University of Oxford, Dartmouth, Drexel, and one who is now a prestigious UVA Jefferson Scholar.
+I trained interns from Oxford, Dartmouth, Drexel, Northeastern, North Shore Community College and one who is now a prestigious UVA Jefferson Scholar.
 I innovated an apprenticeship-style graduate school preparatory course on scientific communication through writing, philosophy of science, and career development and six graduates of the course are currently enrolled in PhD programs (UMass Amherst Neuroscience and Behavior, UConn Immunology, Cornell Weill Neuroscience, Columbia Biomedical Engineering, Albert Einstein College of Medicine, Queen Mary University of London).
 The goal of this course is to help mentees conceptualize, contextualize, and articulate their work, interests, and long-term goals in a clear and compelling manner.
 As a result of this course, one mentee, now at QMUL, switched fields with my enduring support to study her passion (bumblebees) leading to co-authorship on recent publications in Nature (Bridges et al. Chittka, 2024) and eLife (MaBouDi et al. Chittka, 2025).

 Publications